The Perpetuity of the Sabbath

 The second key phrase used as a basis for teaching the perpetuity of the Sabbath is the term perpetual.
 The Hebrew word is either tamid, which means “perpetual” or chok olam, which means “a perpetual statute.”
 This is not only used of the Sabbath , it is also used of the ceremony of the shewbread (Lev.
 24: 9), which everybody agrees has ended with Messiah’s death.

 As Leviticus 24:8-9 calls the ceremony of the shewbread “an everlasting covenant” and a “perpetual statute” one might ask: in what sense was the shewbread observance a perpetual covenant on behalf of the children of Israel?
 After all, Dr. Fruchtenbaum states that the ceremony of the shewbread ended with Messiah’s death and that everyone agrees with this idea.
-Fortunately, in Jeremiah 50:5, the bible refers to the phrase “perpetual covenant” as a covenant “that shall not be forgotten.”
-We therefore have no need of searching for another understanding as it pertains to this phrase since this appears to be the same sense in which Leviticus 24:9 uses it.
+Fortunately, in Jeremiah 50:5, the Bible refers to the idea of a “perpetual covenant” as a covenant “that shall not be forgotten.”
+We, therefore, have no need of searching for another understanding as it pertains to this phrase since this appears to be the same sense in which Leviticus 24:9 uses it.
 The problem with Fruchtenbaum’s point is that he doesn’t tell us what aspect of Christ’s death caused the ceremony of the shewbread to cease, he just states it as a matter of fact.
-The bible doesn’t say that Christ died and therefore the ceremony of the shewbread has ended.
+The Bible doesn’t say that Christ died and therefore the ceremony of the shewbread has ended.
+Apparently, Fruchtenbaum deems it a necessary inference yet he does not explain how others are to derive this certainty.
 In fact, how Fruchtenbaum can be so certain that future temples spoken of in the Scriptures such as the “Great Tribulation” Temple (Daniel 8:13, Matthew 24:15, 2 Thessalonians 2:4, Revelation 11:2) or Ezekiel’s Millennial Temple (Ezekiel 41-42) will not incorporate this ceremony eludes me.
-After all, Ezekiel tells us that the future Millennial Temple will have a sanctuary where holy food is kept, just like the tabernacle, the First (Solomon’s Temple) and the Second (Zerubabel’s Temple) Temples all had a sanctuary for the shewbread (Ezekiel 42:13).
+After all, Ezekiel tells us that the future Millennial Temple will have a sanctuary where holy food is kept, just like the tabernacle, the First (Solomon’s) and the Second (Zerubabel’s) Temples all had a sanctuary for the shewbread (Ezekiel 42:13).
 Also mentioned by Ezekiel (in chapter 41 verse 22) is an alter-table that is contextually consistent with that used for the shewbread in the past temples.
 So contextually consistent it is, that the Cambridge Bible Commentary on Ezekiel 41:22 affirms the probability “that [Ezekiel] refers here to the altar-like table of shewbread.”[Cambridge Ez 41:22] Dr. Thomas L. Constable and Dr. John Gill, in their expositions of the same verse also see as plausible the idea that the table of shewbread is in view with the latter suggesting the prospect that the “divine guide of the prophet [Ezekiel]… pointed to the table of shewbread” when he proclaimed: “This is the table that is before the LORD.”
 Meanwhile, Paul Butler’s commentary on Ezekiel 41:22 in the College Press Bible Study Textbook discusses the possibility that in this verse “the table of showbread is being described metaphorically as an altar.”[College Press Eze 41:22] In the Expositor’s Bible Commentary, Prof. John Skinner appears the most certain when he states that “the only piece of furniture mentioned in the [Millennial] Temple is an altar or table in the hall, immediately in front of the Most Holy Place (Ezekiel 41:22)” and that the “reference is no doubt to the table on which the shewbread was laid out before Jehovah. (cf. Exodus 25:23-30).” [-EBC (Eze 42:13)] Lastly, according to Dr. John P. Lange’s commentary on the same verse, some theologians think that “the altar-table [of Ezekiel’s Millennial Temple] was meant to combine in one the old table of shew-bread and the altar of incense” [-Lange (Eze 41:22)].
 With all of these references by theologians to the table of shewbread and its re-emergence in the Millennial temple, perhaps it is a bit premature to conclude that everyone agrees that the ceremony of the shewbread ended with Messiah’s death.
 The point is that since the Millennial Temple will accommodate animal sacrifices (Ezekiel 43:18-27, Ezekiel 45:15,17) despite Messiah’s death, then unless otherwise stated, there is no good reason why it couldn’t also include the ceremony of the shewbread.
-In light of Ezekiel’s visions of the Millennial temple, the scriptures alone do not state or support the idea that this ceremony has ended for good.
+In light of Ezekiel’s visions of the Millennial temple, the Scriptures do not state or support the idea that this ceremony has ended for good.

 c.
 The Concept of Eternity